Garment Mending Services

 In the Boston area:

-House Of Painted Eyes Studio - general garment mending
+House Of Painted Eyes Studio - general garment mending and jewelry repair

 Maggie Ruth Mends - visible mending and natural dyeing